 Here’s a table showing all the prices for your convenience:

 |NordVPN||PIA||PIA with a discount|

-In 2019, VPN services tend to lower their prices.
-Opposite to the trend, NordVPN raises its prices when it used to be among the cheapest VPN providers.
+In 2019, VPN services tended to lower their prices.
+Opposite to the trend, NordVPN raised its prices when it used to be among the cheapest VPN providers.

 To be fair to NordVPN, its prices are still noticeably lower than those of many of its rivals.